BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/README.md

 - step 19: Faster simulation with Verilator
 - [step 20](step20.v): Using the GNU toolchain to compile assembly programs
 - step 21: Using the GNU toolchain to compile C programs
+- [step 22](step22.v): More memory !
+Using the SPI Flash
+- [step 23](step23.v): Running programs from the SPI Flash

 _WIP_

-- step 22: More devices (LED matrix, OLED screen...)
+- step 24: More devices (LED matrix, OLED screen...)
-- step 23: Running programs from the SPI Flash
-- step 24: Raytracing with the IceStick
+- step 25: Raytracing with the IceStick